-Students studying abroad on official exchange programs, affiliated studies programs, and faculty-led programs that are four weeks long or greater are required to see a health care provider before departure to obtain a health clearance.
-Additionally, the International Oversight Committee (IOC) has the authority to require that students obtain a health clearance before taking part in University-related international travel, including for travel that is less than four weeks in duration.
+Students studying abroad on an official study abroad program that is four weeks long or longer are required to obtain a full physical exam from a health care provider and have a health clearance form submitted on their behalf.
+Some programs shorter than four weeks also require a health clearance.
+If you're unsure what's required for your program, check with your program coordinator.
+Additionally, the International Oversight Committee (IOC) has the authority to require that students obtain a health clearance before taking part in any University-related international travel.
 Information from the health clearance process is confidential and is not used during the application process.
-Failure to submit a health clearance form by the deadline will result in the student being withdrawn from their program without a refund.
+Failure to submit a health clearance form by the deadline will result in the student entering the misconduct resolution process, and may result in them being withdrawn from their program without a refund.

 Forms, Making an Appointment, and Submission

-Students should download the health clearance form below and take it to their physical exam appointment.
-Students who see a specialist for an ongoing condition should also have the specialist report form completed prior to having their health clearance completed.
-Students should be advised that getting a specialist report completed can take many weeks.
-Students who may need to get a specialist report completed should start this process early.
+You should download the health clearance form below and take it to your physical exam appointment.
+If you see a specialist for an ongoing physical or mental health condition you should also have the specialist report form completed prior to having your health clearance completed.
+Keep in mind that getting a specialist report completed can take many weeks.

 Making an Appointment with UHS

 Students who use University Health Services for their exam should ask to schedule a "travel health physical" with UHS General Medicine.
 This appointment can either be made online through the UHS Patient Portal or by calling 512-471-4955.
-If you have questions, review this PDF outlining how to make an appointment through the UHS Portal.
+If you do not see any appointments available in the Patient Portal, call UHS General Medicine directly to make an appointment.
+For questions, review this PDF outlining how to make an appointment through the UHS Portal.

-UHS will periodically hold Saturday clinics students can attend to complete their health clearances.
-These clinics are most useful for students who only need to have the standard UT health clearance form completed.
-If the university you will be studying at or the affiliate provider you are working with requires an additional health form be completed, you should plan to make an appointment with UHS during the week, or visit your own personal physician.
-For Saturday clinic dates and details, check with your study abroad program coordinator or visit the Global Risk & Safety events page.
+UHS holds Saturday clinics that students can attend to complete their health clearances.
+These are not walk-in clinics.
+You must make an appointment in advance.
+These clinics are reserved for students who DO NOT have any ongoing physical or mental health conditions.
+If the university you will be studying at or the affiliate provider you are working with requires a health form be completed in addition to UT's standard health clearance, you should plan to make an appointment with UHS during the week, or visit your own health care provider.
+Please note that you will only be able to make an appointment for the next upcoming clinic.
+Scheduling for other clinics will not be opened until all appointment times for the next upcoming clinic are booked.
+Clinic dates for the spring semester are:

-Completed health clearance forms should be sent by the examining physician directly to Texas Global.
-Forms that are not completed at University Health Services may be sent to Texas Global the following ways:
+Completed health clearance forms must be submitted by the doctor/physician directly by faxing, mailing, or emailing it to Global Risk and Safety.
+Forms that are not completed at University Health Services should be sent to Global Risk and Safety in one of the following ways:

 - Fax: 512-232-4363